thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/query.md

 | commandType    | The command type (default = null) |

 ## Example - Query Anonymous
-Execute a query and map the result to a dynamic list.
+Raw SQL query can be executed using Query method and map the result to a dynamic list.

 {% highlight csharp %}
 string sql = "SELECT * FROM Invoice;";